j3xugit/RaptorX-3DModeling/README.md

 If you have not installed any anaconda or miniconda, you may directly install anaconda or miniconda for Python 2.7.
 If you have already installed anaconda/miniconda for Python 3, you may create a virtual enviroment RaptorX by running "conda create --name RaptorX python=2".
 Afterwards, switch to this virtual environment by command "conda activate RaptorX" to install the required packages and run RaptorX.
-See https://docs.python.org/3/tutorial/venv.html for the introduction of virtual environment.
+See https://docs.python.org/3/tutorial/venv.html for an introduction of virtual environment.

 Install numpy by "conda install numpy".